krausest/js-framework-benchmark/README.md

 npm run build-prod
 ```

 After downloading the whole internet it starts building it.
 Basically there should be no errors during the build, but I can't guarantee that the dependencies won't break.
-(There's a docker build on the way which might make building it more robust.
-See https://github.com/krausest/js-framework-benchmark/wiki/%5BUnder-construction%5D-Build-all-frameworks-with-docker)

 You can now run the benchmark for all frameworks by invoking: